Skip to content

 Apply IT general controls testing under PCAOB AS 2201 paragraph 36 Are IT general controls (access management, change management, IT operations, computer operations) effective for in-scope systems?
 Rules Engine Auditor

-Deterministic IT general controls (ITGC) testing under PCAOB AS 2201 paragraph 36 plus AS 2110 paragraph 53 covering four ITGC domains: Access Management (provisioning, de-provisioning, periodic access review, privileged access, terminated user access removal within 24 hours), Change Management (change request authorisation, separation of development + test + production, peer review, segregation of developer + tester + approver + deployer), IT Operations (job scheduling, batch processing, backup + recovery), Computer Operations (data center physical security, environmental controls).
-Effectiveness directly impacts financial application controls reliance
+Deterministic IT general controls testing under PCAOB AS 2201 paragraph 36 and AS 2110 paragraph 53 covers four domains: access management (provisioning, de-provisioning, periodic access review, privileged access and removal of terminated-user access within 24 hours), change management (change request authorisation, separation of development, test and production, peer review and segregation of developer, tester, approver and deployer), IT operations (job scheduling, batch processing, backup and recovery) and computer operations (data centre physical security and environmental controls).
+Their effectiveness directly determines how far financial application controls can be relied on.

 Decision Record